tethysapp/gwdm/docs/setup/webapp.rst

 - Thredds Options
     * Enter the options as you see fit.
 Be sure to link the thredds public directory to the thredds directory that was just created.
+    * Replace the catalog.xml and threddsConfig.xml in the Thredds main directory with the files from the repo under the public/data/thredds directory.

 **Optional Tools to help with development**